thommccarthy/nx-ts-news/posts/modal-react-ts/modal-react-ts.md

 In my recent work, modals have been a recurrent theme.
 I thought it would be beneficial to not only share my discoveries but also to solidify my understanding and have a personal reference handy for the future.

 In this guide, I'll walk you through creating an accessible modal dialog using React and TypeScript.
-We'll dive into a practical example, including the construction of our very own custom React Hook.
+We'll dive into a practical example, including the construction of a custom React Hook.

 ## Prerequisites

 Before we jump in, there are some prerequisites.
 Make sure you have <ExternalLink href='https://nodejs.org/'>Node.js</ExternalLink> and <ExternalLink href='https://npmjs.com/'>npm</ExternalLink> installed on your machine.
-We'll be using <ExternalLink href='https://vitejs.dev/guide/'>Vite</ExternalLink>, a modern and efficient frontend build tool brought to you by Evan You, the creator of Vue.js.
+We'll be using <ExternalLink href='https://vitejs.dev/guide/'>Vite</ExternalLink>, a modern frontend build tool brought to you by Evan You, the creator of Vue.js.
 It's streamlined, fast, and perfect for our use case.
 The techniques demonstrated here are applicable to any modern React project using functional, client components (note that these specific techniques aren't compatible with React's new <ExternalLink href='https://react.dev/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023#react-server-components'>Server Components</ExternalLink>, although the core accessibility requirements still apply).
 Furthermore, we'll be employing <ExternalLink href='https://www.typescriptlang.org/'>Typescript</ExternalLink>, a statically-typed superset of JavaScript that introduces optional static typing to the language.
 This guide presumes you have a foundational understanding of React (and React Hooks), TypeScript, and CSS.

 ## Setting up the Project